almanzanas/DataAnalystsJourney/README.md

 ### Python for Data Analysis

-Further, under the *data_analysis* folder you can find my progress with:
+Further, under the [*python_data_analysis/basics*](https://github.com/almanzanas/PyCrash/tree/main/python_data_analysis/basics) folder you can find my progress with:
 McKinney, W. (2022). *Python for Data Analysis: Data Wrangling with Pandas, NumPy, and Jupyter*.
 O’Reilly Media.

 - Numpy Arrays and Vectorized Computation
 - Pandas
 - Working with Data Files
 - Data Cleaning and Data Preparation

+In the [*python_data_analysis/da_practice*](https://github.com/almanzanas/PyCrash/tree/main/python_data_analysis/da_practice) folder is the more complete exercise tracker involving all the content of the book:
+- [baby_names](https://github.com/almanzanas/PyCrash/blob/main/python_data_analysis/da_practice/notebooks/baby_names.ipynb): exploration of data related to the name given to newborns from 1880 to 2010 and how some of the names have evolved.